MokoSan/AtomicHabits/Notes.md

       2. Mannequins with exaggerated and over sexualized features to sell products.
 2. The more attractive an opportunity is, the more likely it is to become habit-forming.
 3. Compared to nature, these pleasure packed experiences are hard to resist.
 We have the brains of our ancestors but temptations they never had to face.
 4. Using this knowledge, to increase the odds that a behavior will occur, then you need to make it attractive.
+5. A biological signature that all habits share is the __dopamine spike__.
+6. Dopamine is released not only when you experience pleasure but also when you anticipate it.